 However, before we file a claim on your behalf, we must determine who is liable for your injuries.
-In some cases, identifying the property owner (i.e., your liable party) may take some effort.
-For instance, a large corporation in another state or country may own the property of the local business where your injury occurred.
+Identifying the property owner as the liable party may require extra effort in some cases.

 Were You On the Property Lawfully?

-What Do I Need to Prove to Hold the Property Owner Liable for My Injuries?
+What Do I Need To Prove To Hold the Property Owner Liable for My Injuries?

 Duty of Care